China, India, and the Taliban: Geopolitics and Resource Rivalries in Afghanistan

 This attack suggests growing frustration and suspicion from Pakistan toward the Taliban, which increasingly aligns itself with India and regional powers opposed to Pakistan’s interests.

 Pakistan’s anger stems from the Taliban’s perceived disloyalty—alliances with India threaten Pakistan’s strategic aims and regional influence.
 Pakistan's army even accused India of using Afghanistan as an operational base.
 Historically, Pakistan was instrumental in supporting the Taliban’s rise, but recent betrayals and shifting allegiances have begun to undermine that relationship.
 Pakistan now fears that the Taliban’s actions could cause severe harm to its own security and regional stability.
-Moreover, Taliban's roots are also in Deoband, India, as the Taliban follow the Deobandi branch of Sunni Hanafi Islam.
-Therefore, Muttaqi also paid a visit to Deoband.
+Moreover, Taliban's roots are also in Deoband, India, as the Taliban follow the rsdical Deobandi branch of Sunni Hanafi Islam.
+Therefore, Muttaqi also paid a visit to Deoband, India.

 A Tense Future in Afghanistan